SEO

 SEO blog posts that solve real pain points drive organic growth

-Raul wrote 12 blog posts, all addressing problems he'd personally experienced.
+Raul wrote 25 blog posts, all addressing problems he'd personally experienced.
 They rank well because they're genuinely helpful, not because they're optimized for keywords.
-"Interview red flags" and "toxic work culture signs" are searches people make when they're frustrated, and content written by someone who's been through it resonates differently than generic advice.
+"Signs of a toxic workplace" and "how to recover from burnout" are searches people make when they're frustrated, and content written by someone who's been through it resonates differently than generic advice.
 Write fewer posts, but write them from real experience.